Subjective Causality in Choice: Introduction

 \subsection{Related literature}

+\cite{Pearl1995Causal} argued for using and analyzing DAGs to understand causality.
+A large literature \citep[e.g.,][]{cowell1999,Pearl2009} develops and applies this approach for probabilistic and causal inference.
+Applied researchers use DAGs to estimate the causal effect of interventions from observational datasets, e.g. \cite{Tennat2020DAGHealth}. \footnote{ \cite{Imbens2020} contrasts this with the potential outcomes approach and discusses why these methods have attracted more attention outside of economics than within it.}

-\cite{Spiegler2016} introduced the subjective causal representation, albeit without stochasticity and without axiomatic foundations.
-He shows that this can capture a number of errors in reasoning, including reversed causality and omitted variables.
-Taken together, our results allow us to test the underlying assumptions of existing work on the effects of causal misperception.
-This growing literature has been applied to monetary policy \citep{Spiegler2020a}, political competition \citep{Eliaz2018model}, communication \citep{Eliaz2019}, inference \citep{Eliaz2020}, and contracting \citep{Schumacher}.
-The majority of these papers take the agents' DAGs as given, whereas our goal is to identify the DAG from behavior and test whether subjective causality explains choice.
-Consequently, our results increase the applicability of these papers.
+\cite{Spiegler2016} first modeled misspecified causal reasoning using DAGs, albeit without axiomatic foundations.
+He illustrates that his model has the power to capture a number of errors in reasoning, including reversed causality and omitted variables.
+Taken together, our results allow one to test the underlying assumptions of existing work studying the effects of causal misperception.
+This growing literature has been applied to monetary policy \citep{Spiegler2020a}, political competition \citep{Eliaz2018model, eliaz2022false}, communication \citep{Eliaz2019}, inference \citep{Eliaz2020}, and contracting \citep{Schumacher}.
+In both these papers and the present one, the DM's behavior results from using a DAG and observational data to predict the outcome of her actions.
+Consequently, our results identifying the DAG from behavior increase their applicability.